yli091230/AWIGEN_TRs/scripts/plinkTovcf/README.md

 # quality checks:
 1. Use the 1GK AFR to check `/storage/resources/datasets/1000Genomes/phase3/`
 2. Might need to remove "A/T", "C/G" ambigious SNPs
+* Ambigious SNPs looks not too bad, so they were kept in the imputation.
 3. Using plink2 --missing to get the F_MISSING and filter on the F_MISSING.
 (This need ~8G memory for 10k samples)
+* F_MISSING tag is not used to filter SNPs for imputation.
+4. Compare the Allele frequence:
+* Filtering based on the Allele frequence (check the script for detailed method).